-The critique of bourgeois ideology is fundamental to socialist climate politics.
+The critique of bourgeois ideology is, therefore, fundamental to socialist climate politics.
 My line of march follows the imperative to connect historical capitalism's ideological, material-ecological, and class relations.
-This is not a matter of abstract theorizing.
+Dialectically speaking, these moments can only be separated as a means of presentation; their concrete-historical unity is assumed, thence requiring a subsequent re-synthesis on each leg of a longer revolutionary march.
+None of that is a matter of abstract theorizing.
 Who and what the imperial bourgeoisie designates as Nature and Civilization is fundamental to understanding capitalism's drive towards climate crisis and its capitalogenic trinity: the climate class divide, climate patriarchy, and climate apartheid.
-An ecosocialism that relegates geocultural domination to the status of a secondary contradiction-rather than woven into the fabric of endless accumulation and the endless conquest of the Earth-is one that accepts the economic reductionism of bourgeois thought (including vulgar Marxisms) and disarms movements for planetary justice and socialism.71
+An ecosocialism that relegates geocultural domination to the status of a secondary contradictionrather than woven into the fabric of endless accumulation and the endless conquest of the earth-is one that accepts the economic reductionism of bourgeois thought and disarms movements for planetary justice and socialism (Moore 2022a, 2023a).
+By the same measure, an ecosocialism that accepts the pluralist alienation of class exploitation from domination does the bourgeoisie's work in disunifying the popular forces.

 The unfolding climate crisis calls for a reimagination of the standpoint of the proletariat.
-For Lukács, the dialectical "point of view of totality" was not only the point of departure (the "subjective" moment) but the point of return, the "objective" moment, for Marxist investigation, interpretation, and its contribution to the struggle for planetary socialism.72 Among the pathbreaking contributions of ecological Marxists in recent decades has been this: the construction of totality proceeds from precisely what is fetishized under capitalism, the "socio-natural properties" and contradictions of accumulation and its patterns of class struggle as a "rich totality" of labor, human and extra-human, paid and unpaid, will suffice.74 The question of method is a question of the class struggle in the web of life - an interpretive mode of discerning the conditions for a class unity now rejected by many ecosocialists.75
+For Lukács, the dialectical "point of view of totality" was not only the point of departure (the "subjective" moment) but the point of return, the "objective" moment, for Marxist investigation, interpretation, and its contribution to the struggle for planetary socialism (1971, 27).
+Yes, from Lukács onwards, Western Marxism offered a philosophical critique external to the concrete historical relations of science, capital and empire.
+Only in the 1970s did we see a new synthesis - including the paradigmatic contributions of Levins and Lewontin - that emphasized a labor process and class-historical critique of bourgeois science and its pernicious double transfers.

+Most of this was memory-holed by ecosocialists as the tendency took shape in the 1980s and 1990s.
+This leant a one-sided character to the pathbreaking insight of ecological Marxism: the construction of totality proceeds from precisely what is fetishized under capitalism, the "socio-natural properties" and contradictions of accumulation and its patterns of class struggle (Burkett 1999; Foster 2000; O'Connor 1998).
+Only a method that proceeds from the ontological priority of the class struggle as a "rich totality" of labor, human and extra-human, paid and unpaid, will suffice.
+That method necessarily centers a labor-process and class struggle approach to bourgeois science, the ruling abstractions of Man, Nature, and Civilization, and the theoretical struggle against these dangerous words.
+The question of method is a question of the class struggle in the web of life-an interpretive mode of discerning the conditions for a class unity now rejected by many ecosocialists (Foster and Clark 2022).

-When Marx observes that capitalism degrades the soil and the worker, he foregrounds the necessary conditions of capitalist development in the web of life.76 Capitalist class formation unfolds through the political imposition of property relations that allow for two essential conditions of endless accumulation.
+When Marx observes that capitalism degrades the soil and the worker, he foregrounds the necessary conditions of capitalism as world-ecology (Marx 1976, 636-638).
+Capitalist class formation unfolds through the political imposition of property relations that allow for two essential conditions of endless accumulation.
 One is Cheap Labor, which includes centrally the unpaid work of humans defined as Natural (for example, women).
 The second is Cheap Nature, which includes human work, as we have seen, but encompasses all webs of life put to work for capital.
-These moments - "from above" - imply and necessitate the emergence of proletarian capacities "from below."
+These moments-"from above"-imply and necessitate the emergence of proletarian capacities "from below."